 Rack & Roll

-The 2014 Rack & Roll season is now over.
-The next season is expected to start in April 2015.
-Rack & Roll bike racks are available for about six months each year.
+The Rack & Roll bike racks are available on the buses for about six months each year.

-Use the Advanced Planner to see which trips have bike racks - just make sure to check the 'Bike Rack' option on the date and time page.
+Use the Travel Planner to see which trips have bike racks* - just make sure to check the 'Bike Rack' option on the date and time page.

 Before the bus arrives, get your bike ready for loading and remove any loose items.
 Indicate to the operator that you will be loading your bike.